 Adequate health care and education was also lacking, as a result of which many care leavers have suffered lifelong health problems and reduced opportunity in employment and finances.

-These experiences were documented in three separate Senate Community Affairs References Committee inquiries: Lost Innocents - Righting the Record (2001), Forgotten Australians: A Report on Australians who experienced institutional or out-of-home care as children (2004) and the recent Lost Innocents and Forgotten Australians Revisited (2009).
+These experiences were documented in three separate Senate Community Affairs References Committee inquiries: Lost Innocents - Righting the Record (2001), Forgotten Australians: A Report on Australians who experienced institutional or out-of-home care as children (2004) and the Lost Innocents and Forgotten Australians Revisited (2009).

 The impact of abuse and neglect as children on adults

-The three Senate Inquiries unanimously illustrated the consequences of the deprivation for children abandoned by or removed from their families and placed into institutional care.
-Not only were children impacted by poverty in their families, their placements in out-of-home care compounded the continued cycle of emotional and physical deprivation and shocking levels of neglect and abuse on children.
+The three Senate Inquiries illustrated the consequences of the deprivation for children abandoned by or removed from their families and placed into institutional care.
+Not only were children impacted by poverty in their families, their placements in out-of-home care compounded the continued cycle of emotional and physical deprivation and levels of neglect and abuse on children.
 Children lost family connections and, without those connections, lost their identity, culture and in the case of the Former Child Migrants, their country and the hope and possibility of being reconnected with relatives.